parthgajjar34/task-manager/readme.md

 You will be graded on how well-written & readable your code is, if it works, and if you did it the Laravel way.

 ## Installation
-"php": "^7.1.3",
-"laravel/framework": "5.8.*",

-just run php artisan migrate and php artisan db:seed.
+If you extract the zip file then just run php artisan migrate and php artisan db:seed.

 Login Details:
 Username: jdoe@localhost.com
 Password: secret

+If you face any issue then here is the git repository URL: https://github.com/parthgajjar34/task-manager

+Steps:
+Composer update
+php artisan migrate
+php artisan db:seed

 on the root of the project